 Drain the cooked beans and reserve some of the cooking liquid.
 Season the beans with shallot vinaigrette, za’atar, and the cooking liquid and keep warm until ready to plate.

 Next comes the roasted vegetables.
 All you have to do is cut the vegetables, toss them in oil, salt and pepper, and roast.
 Ideally, you want to place each type of vegetable on a different sheet pan.
 Each vegetable cooks at a different pace so you want to be able to remove the ones that are ready when it is the proper time.
-I was only preparing this dish for two so I put them all on one baking sheet but made sure to group the same vegetables together.

 Make the shallot vinaigrette and fresh herb salad and you are ready to plate.
 First the vegetables, a little za’atar, then the beans, feta, vinaigrette, fresh herbs, and Maldon salt.
 As I said, there are many components but they work beautifully to complement one another.

 I’ll admit, I wasn’t aware of who Chef Samin was until I saw her show, but I have a true admiration for her skills.
 This roasted vegetable with bean salad, without a doubt, one of the best vegetarian dishes I have tasted.
 It is the star of the meal; even my meat-loving husband ate the entire platter!
 Bring this epic roasted vegetables and simmered beans dish to your table and trust me, you will wow your audience.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.